 How the ACT Improves Spartan College Readiness

-The standardized tests administered each October at De Smet Jesuit not only help students and parents track individual progress as assessed by the ACT, but also help the school evaluate how well we are preparing our students.
+The standardized tests administered each year at De Smet Jesuit not only help students and parents track individual progress as assessed by the ACT, but also help the school evaluate how well we are preparing our students.
 Evaluation of detailed score reports we receive for the entire student body led us to change our math curriculum several years ago to include an additional semester of geometry.
-The Class of 2019 is the first to go through our revised math curriculum, and we hope to see an increased class average score on the ACT because of this change.
+The Class of 2019 was the first to go through our revised math curriculum, and we hope to see an increased class average score on the ACT because of this change.
 Such evaluations have allowed our students to consistently meet or exceed their ACT score projection from the standardized tests from their freshman year.
 Our most recent report available indicated that 97% of the Class of 2017 met or exceeded their projected ACT scores.

 Standardized Tests at De Smet Jesuit